artontray/screenshot-frontend/README.md

 ### UnFixed Bugs

-- When user is unlogged and want to access to sign in page or sign up page, a console message error show a 401 error showing this link /dj-rest-auth/token/refresh/.
-User not connected, I guess no connection token created so it looks normal, i don't think there is anything to do with it.
+If a user who is not logged in attempts to access the sign-in or sign-up page, a console message error will appear, displaying a 401 error and a link to /dj-rest-auth/token/refresh/.
+This is expected behavior, as a connection token is only created for authenticated users.
+Therefore, there is no action needed for this error and it is not related to any issue with the system.

 [Back to top](<#contents>)